 - Add celery, onions and bell peppers along with the garlic and remaining thyme and a dash of salt and ground black pepper.
 Saute for about three to four minutes or until the vegetables become soft but are not fully cooked.
 If the flour sticks to the bottom, scrape it up with a spatula.

 - Add the mushrooms and continue cooking a couple more minutes.
-Then add the tomato paste, worcestershire sauce, soy sauce, hot sauce and remaining 1 tsp of Cajun seasoning along with 2 cups of vegetable stock or water.
+Then add the tomato paste, worcestershire sauce, soy sauce, hot sauce and remaining 1 teaspoon of Cajun seasoning along with 2 cups of vegetable stock or water.
 Mix well and bring to a boil.
 Lower the heat to a simmer and let the sauce cook five more minutes.

 - Stir in the tofu, scallions and parsley.
 Turn off heat.